Burkina Faso: Climate

 Geography and environment contribute to Burkina Faso's food insecurity.
 As the country is situated in the Sahel region, it has some of the most radical climatic variation in the world, ranging from severe flooding to extreme drought.
 The unpredictable climatic shocks can make it very difficult for Burkina Faso citizens to rely on and prosper from agriculture.

-Burkina Faso's climate also renders its crops vulnerable to insect attacks, including attacks from locusts and crickets, which destroy crops and further inhibit food production.
-Not only is most of the population of Burkina Faso dependent on agriculture as a source of income, but they also rely on the agricultural sector for food that will directly feed the household.
-Due to the vulnerability of agriculture, more and more families are having to look for other sources of non-farm income, and often have to travel outside of their regional zone to find work.
+Burkina Faso's climate renders its crops vulnerable to insect attacks, including attacks from locusts and crickets, which destroy crops and further inhibit food production.
+Most of the population of Burkina Faso is dependent upon agriculture as a source of income, and rely upon the agricultural sector to directly feed the household.
+Due to the vulnerability of agriculture, more families are having to look for other sources of non-farm income, and often have to travel outside of their regional zone to find work.

 Natural resources

 Burkina Faso's natural resources include gold, manganese, limestone, marble, phosphates, pumice, and salt.